VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

 In the left panel of Figure \ref{fig:size_density}, we present the size and stellar mass relation of local star clusters, star-forming clumps, and dwarf galaxies.
-Our individual clumps are located in similar regions to local nuclear star clusters (NSCs), young massive star clusters (YMCs), ultra compact dwarfs (UCDs), and compact elliptical galaxies (cEs; \citealt{Norris2014}) as well as high-$z$ individual star-forming clumps of the BulletArc-z11 ($z_\mathrm{spec}=11.10$; \citealt{Bradac2025}) and Cosmic Grapes ($z_\mathrm{spec}=6.07$; \citealt{Fujimoto2025}).
-The Cosmic Gems arc ($z_\mathrm{spec}=9.63$; \citealt{Adamo2024,Bradac2024,Messa2025b,Vanzella2025}) and Firefly Sparkle ($z_\mathrm{spec}=8.30$ \citealt{Mowla2024}) are further resolved into the $<10$ pc scale star clusters, similar to local young star clusters (YSCs) and GCs.
+The individual clumps of the Misty Moons are located in similar regions to local nuclear star clusters (NSCs), young massive star clusters (YMCs), ultra compact dwarfs (UCDs), and compact elliptical galaxies (cEs; \citealt{Norris2014}) as well as high-$z$ individual star-forming clumps of the BulletArc-z11 ($z_\mathrm{spec}=11.10$; \citealt{Bradac2025}) and Cosmic Grapes ($z_\mathrm{spec}=6.07$; \citealt{Fujimoto2025}).
+The Cosmic Gems arc ($z_\mathrm{spec}=9.63$; \citealt{Adamo2024,Bradac2024,Messa2026,Vanzella2026}) and Firefly Sparkle ($z_\mathrm{spec}=8.30$ \citealt{Mowla2024}) are further resolved into $<10$ pc scale star clusters, similar to local young star clusters (YSCs) and GCs.
 The studies of GCs in galaxy clusters at $z\sim0.3-0.9$ have become rather robust with JWST/NIRCam (see \citealt{Berkheimer2025,Harris2025}).
 The formation ages and masses of these low-$z$ GCs estimated from their colors are broadly consistent with those of our clumps, suggesting the possibility of being proto-GCs.
-We note that GCs lose some stars overtime due to tidal friction in their host galaxies (e.g., \citealt{Harris2025}), likely explaining why local GCs have lower stellar masses.
+We note that GCs are predicted to lose a large fraction of stars over time due to tidal friction in their host galaxies (e.g., \citealt{Harris2025}), likely explaining why local GCs have systematically lower stellar masses.
 Combining the delensed stellar masses and SFRs with intrinsic half light radii, we derive the stellar mass and SFR surface densities.
-Some of the clumps show high surface densities of $\Sigma_*\sim10^{4}\ M_\odot\ \mathrm{pc^{-2}}$ and $\Sigma_\mathrm{SFR}\sim10^2\ M_\odot\ \mathrm{yr^{-1}}\ \mathrm{kpc^{-2}}$, which are comparable to those of compact, nitrogen-rich galaxies at $z\gtrsim6$ (e.g., \citealt{Isobe2023b,Senchyna2024,Schaerer2024,Castellano2024}).
+Some of the clumps show high surface densities of $\Sigma_*\sim10^{4}\ M_\odot\ \mathrm{pc^{-2}}$ and $\Sigma_\mathrm{SFR}\sim10^2\ M_\odot\ \mathrm{yr^{-1}}\ \mathrm{kpc^{-2}}$. \red{For the most compact clumps of A.1 and A.2, if they are unresolved, the surface densities may be even higher (see Section \ref{subsec:clump}).} These values are comparable to those of compact, nitrogen-rich galaxies at $z\gtrsim6$ (e.g., \citealt{Isobe2023b,Senchyna2024,Schaerer2024,Castellano2024}) although similarly high densities can also be found in a few non-nitrogen-rich galaxies \citep{Schaerer2024}.